 I enjoy being alone sometimes.
 I love silence, but I also appreciate noise — like being alone in a crowded room.
 Something about being alone brings me back to center.
 Being by myself slows me down, and allows my mind to be still with solitude, but at the same time busy with clarity.
 In this post I am sharing 5 reasons why alone time is so important, and how to get to know yourself a little better!

-When you have the opportunity to go on a trip or “get away” for a long weekend, where are your favorite places to visit?
-My first thought had always been to hop on a plane and travel to a place as far away as possible, thinking that distance would make me feel more relaxed and that I was taking a true vacation.
-While I still love traveling and exploring the world, I have also discovered the joy of “escaping” in my own backyard by discovering charming small towns to spend time in and explore!
+Growing up, the idea of “getting away” did not involve visiting a small town.
+My first thought had always been to hop on a plane and travel to a place as far away as possible, thinking that distance would make me feel like I was truly on vacation.
+While I still love traveling and exploring the world, I have also discovered the joy of “escaping” into my own backyard and discovering charming small towns to explore!

-So first I need to disclose the fact that since starting this post on friendships, I’ve naturally rediscovered the song “I’ll Be There For You” by The Rembrandts.
-Yup, this song has been playing on repeat in my head, along with visions of our beloved characters from Friends falling onto that big comfy couch in the middle of the city.
-While I have never blissfully danced around a big beautiful fountain with my friends (although this is totally a life goal), we have had some pretty amazing experiences together throughout the years.
-But what happens when you or one of those friends moves or no longer lives close by, and that convenience of just “popping over” or meeting at the coffee shop is no longer a possibility?
+What happens when you or one of your friends moves or no longer lives close by, and that convenience of just “popping over” or meeting at the coffee shop is no longer a possibility?
 While saying goodbye to a close friend can cause heartache and uncertainty, we do have some control over what happens with these friendships.
-Sometimes our long-distance friendships can even become some our closest relationships!
+I’m so excited to share some tips from my own experience on how to make a long-distance friendship last after a big move!
+I have found that sometimes our long-distance friendships can become some our closest relationships!